Terms of Reference

 • are appointed to a permanent full-time position in the public service working on issues relevant to NZSL.

-The Office for Disability Issues will convene a process to recommend to the Minister the person best suited to undertake the role of the Chairperson.
+The Ministry will convene a process to recommend to the Minister the person best suited to undertake the role of the Chairperson.

 The Board may request co-option of replacement Board members when: